Nap Lajoie: Early life

 When word of Lajoie's baseball ability spread, he began to play for other semi-professional teams at $2 to $5 per game ($ to $ in current dollar terms).
 He also worked as a teamster.
-He left Woonsocket and his $7.50 per week ($ in current dollar terms) working as a taxi driver and joined the Class B New England League's Fall River Indians in 1896.
+He left Woonsocket and his $7.50 per week ($ in current dollar terms) job as a taxi driver and joined the Class B New England League's Fall River Indians in 1896.
 Lajoie played as a center fielder, first baseman and catcher, earning $25 weekly ($ in current dollar terms).
 He recorded 163 hits in 80 games and led the team in batting average, doubles, triples, home runs and hits.
-Lajoie was "widely regarded as an outstanding prospect," and Indians owner Charlie Marston rejected an offer from the Pittsburgh Pirates for Lajoie in exchange for $500 ($ in current dollar terms).
+Lajoie was "widely regarded as an outstanding prospect," and Indians owner Charlie Marston rejected an offer from the Pittsburgh Pirates to purchase Lajoie's contract for $500 ($ in current dollar terms).
 He was also scouted by the Philadelphia Phillies and Boston Beaneaters.